-- Students may pursue either an Professional Internship [ARE 5991] or a Practicum in Economic Development [ARE 5992].
+- You may pursue either an Professional Internship [ARE 5991] or a Practicum in Economic Development [ARE 5992].
 These titles appear on the academic transcripts.
 The choice is dictated by the nature of work performed during the internship.
-In addition, students may choose a short specific descriptor for their internship (which also shows up on the transcripts).
+In addition, you may choose a short specific descriptor for their internship (which also shows up on the transcripts).

 - The internship work can be either paid or unpaid, but it has to be related to the general areas covered by the ARE major.
 It is not necessary for the employer to have any formal arrangement with the University of Connecticut or with the Department of Agricultural and Resource Economics.

-- To receive internship credits, students need to enroll for an appropriate number of credits either for ARE 5991 or for ARE 5992 by filling out the Independent Study Authorization form.
+- To receive internship credits, you need to enroll for an appropriate number of credits either for ARE 5991 or for ARE 5992 by filling out the Independent Study Authorization form.
 The authorization card has space to note the optional internship descriptor.
-The card needs to be signed by the instructor of the internship, the student’s advisor, and the department head.
+The card needs to be signed by the instructor of the internship, your advisor, and the department head.

 - The ARE Internship Learning Contract needs to be signed by the internship supervisor, as well as the Department Head, and submitted to the main office at the same time as the Authorization Card.

-- During the internship students are required to keep a weekly log of their achievements, challenges, and how their work aligned with the goals set in the Learning Contract.
-This log will help prepare them for their final report/paper (to be submitted at the end of the internship).
+- During the internship, you are required to keep a weekly log of their achievements, challenges, and how your work aligned with the goals set in the Learning Contract.
+This log will help prepare you for your final report/paper (to be submitted at the end of the internship).
 Report/paper length is at the discretion of the faculty advisor, and dependent upon the number of credits earned.

-- The internship work will be graded by the student’s internship instructor on a letter scale.
+- The internship work will be graded by your internship instructor on a letter scale.

 Guidelines for approving internship credits:

-- At the end of the internship, students will be required to hand in a report/paper that describes the tasks performed and the knowledge gained, particularly in regards to the goals outlined in the Learning Contract.
+- At the end of the internship, you will be required to hand in a report/paper that describes the tasks performed and the knowledge gained, particularly in regards to the goals outlined in the Learning Contract.
 This report may be sent to the internship instructor by email.
-In addition, both the employer and the student will be required to fill out a brief Evaluation Form in order to assess the extent to which the goals set forth in the Learning Contract were met.
-It is recommended that the internship grade be based on the student’s report, as well as both the employer and student evaluations.
+In addition, both the employer and you will be required to fill out a brief Evaluation Form in order to assess the extent to which the goals set forth in the Learning Contract were met.
+It is recommended that the internship grade be based on the your report, as well as both the employer and student evaluations.

-For questions/concerns, please contact CAHNR Career Consultant Paul Gagnon at email@example.com.
+For questions/concerns, please contact CAHNR Career Consultant Beth Settje at firstname.lastname@example.org

 Current Internship Opportunities